selimhamidou/selimhamidou.github.io/_posts/2023-03-30-how_I_integrated_Salesforce_with_chatgpt.markdown

 req.setHeader('content-type', 'application/json');
 req.setBody(body);
 HttpResponse res = h.send(req);
 //We check if the request has succeeded.
-If yes, we treat the response, and give it back to our LWC.
+If yes, we treat the response and give it back to our LWC.
 //If no, we simply return an empty string if (res.getStatusCode() == 200) {
 Map<String, Object> results = (Map<String, Object>) JSON.deserializeUntyped(